Since its established in 1988, AIDS Research Center (ARC) focus has

 >> Article Page (Open Access)

-GHIT has announced to award an investment to a project for development of a Dengue vaccine by VLP Therapeutics in collaboration with Nagasaki University and NIID.
+GHIT has announced the award for a project for development of a Dengue vaccine by VLP Therapeutics in collaboration with Nagasaki University and NIID.

 This international collaborative project by VLP Therapeutics, Nagasaki University and National Institute of Infectious diseases (NIID), supported by Global Health Innovation Technology [GHIT] Fund, is a pre-clinical study to investigate safety and immunogenicity of a virus-like particle (VLP)-based vaccine against Dengue virus infection.